catedu/python-for-person-in-everybody/en/07-files.md

 [www.py4e.com/code3/mbox-short.txt](http://www.py4e.com/code3/mbox-short.txt)

-Exercise 2: Write a program to prompt for a file name, and then read through the file and look for lines of the form:
+**Exercise 2**: Write a program to prompt for a file name, and then read through the file and look for lines of the form:

 `X-DSPAM-Confidence:`**`0.8475`**